r00tstici/writeups/hxpCTF2020/Secure Program Config/README.md

 ![Cheat Engine](images/cheat.png)

-Cheat engine didn't show us the complete string but only a part of the beginning, we could have increased the string length on the Cheat Engine result but we found out later.
+Cheat Engine didn't show us the complete string but only a part of the beginning, we could have increased the string length on Cheat Engine result but we found out later.
 We decided to change strategy and use the `Memory View` instrument and searched for some text containing `hxp{` and there we found the flag: `hxp{4t_least_it_was_n0t_pla1ntext}`

 ![Memory View](images/memory.png)